-You can set scheduled down time (SDT) for websites just as you can for devices and other types of system components (e.g. EventSources, JobMonitors, Collectors, etc.) for which LogicMonitor triggers alerts.
+You can set scheduled down time (SDT) for websites just as you can for resources, LogicModules (e.g. DataSources, EventSources, JobMonitors), and other components (Collectors) for which LogicMonitor triggers alerts.
 When a website is in SDT, alert notifications for that website will not be routed, but will still show up in the LogicMonitor interface.
 SDTs for websites can be added, edited, viewed and deleted from the SDT tab for a particular website or website group.

 When adding SDTs for a specific Web Check or Ping Check, you’ll need to specify which checkpoint locations (i.e. which external LogicMonitor checkpoints or internal Collectors) the SDT should apply to.
 Only those locations currently configured for the check are available on the Add SDT dialog, along with an Overall option.
 You may want to include the Overall option in your SDT if you are expecting errors at one location (or more), but don’t want an overall alert due to the average response time across all locations falling short of expectations.